j0rdanR/dice-roller-pro/README.md

 > Please read this document before attempting to run the program.
-If you are not facing any issues when running the program, you can skip ahead to the 'Explaining the code' section.
+If you are using the `program.min.py` file then you can skip to [Explaining the code](#explaining-the-code)

 <br>